Datsun Sports

-The Datsun Sports (called Datsun Fairlady in the Japanese and Australian markets), was a series of roadsters produced by Nissan in the 1960s.
+The Datsun Sports (called Datsun Fairlady in the Japanese and Australian markets and simply given a numerical designation alone in other export markets), was a series of roadsters produced by Nissan in the 1960s.
 The series was a predecessor to the Z-car in the Fairlady line, and offered a competitor to the European MG, Triumph, Fiat and Alfa Romeo sports cars.
 Beginning with the 1959 S211, the line was built in two generations: the first generation was largely handbuilt in small numbers, while the second generation (310 series) was series produced.
 The second generation first appeared in 1961 and continued through 1970 with the SP311 and SR311 lines.

-In Japan, it represented one of three core products offered by Nissan at Japanese Nissan dealerships called Nissan Shop, alongside the Datsun Truck and the Datsun 1000.
-The Datsun 2000 was the two-seat roadster that made their name.
-Paul Newman started his racing career in one.
-It had a potent 1,982 cc overhead cam engine with dual SU type side draft carbs and a five-speed transmission.
+In Japan, it represented one of three core products offered by Nissan at Japanese Nissan dealerships, called Nissan Shop, alongside the Datsun Truck and the Bluebird (1000).
+The second generation Fairlady, called the Datsun 2000 in export, was the two-seat roadster that made their name, fitted with a potent 1,982 cc overhead cam engine with dual SU type side draft carbs and a five-speed transmission.
+Actor Paul Newman started his racing career in one.

 First generation

 S211

 The first Datsun Sports model was the 1959 S211.
 It used a 988 cc C-series straight-4 producing 37 PS.
 The S211 was based on the Datsun 211 sedan.
 Incorporated into the side trim were the side badges, which said "Datsun 1000".
 It was designed by Yuichi Ohta, who had previously designed the Datsun DC-3 and the prototype to the S211, the A80X.
 Both the A80X and S211 featured fiberglass bodywork, influenced by the Chevrolet Corvette.
-Only 20 examples of the S211 were built, making the S211 the rarest of all Datsun models.
+Only 20 examples of the S211 were built, making the S211 the rarest of all Datsun Sports models.